Set risk measures: Abstract

 \section{Abstract}

-We introduce the concept of set risk measures (SRMs), which are real-valued maps defined on the space of all non-empty, closed, and bounded sets of almost surely bounded random variables.
-Traditional risk measures typically operate on spaces of random variables, but SRMs extend this framework to sets of random variables.
-We establish an axiom scheme for SRMs, similar to classical risk measures but adapted for set operations.
-The main technical contribution is an axiomatic dual representation of convex SRMs by using regular, finitely additive measures on the unit ball of the dual space of essentially bounded random variables.
-We explore worst-case SRMs, which evaluate risk as the supremum of individual risks within a set, and provide a collection of examples illustrating the applicability of our framework to systemic risk, portfolio optimization, and decision-making under uncertainty.
-This work extends the theory of risk measures to a more general and flexible setup, accommodating a broader range of financial and mathematical applications.
+We introduce set risk measures (SRMs), real-valued maps defined on the family of non-empty closed bounded sets of essentially bounded random variables.
+SRMs extend traditional scalar risk measures by assigning a single capital requirement to an entire set of positions.
+We develop an axiomatic framework for SRMs, adapting classical properties such as monotonicity, translation invariance, convexity, and positive homogeneity to set arithmetic.
+The main technical contribution is a dual representation of convex SRMs through the \strict{} topology and regular $\tau$-additive unit-mass measures.
+We also characterize worst-case SRMs and present examples related to systemic risk, Knightian uncertainty, and preference representations.

 \textbf{Keywords}: Risk measures; Set analysis; Robustness; Uncertainty; Convex analysis.